Widow asks $55M from NCAA for ex-USC football player's death - NewsBreak

 Gee married Alana, his college sweetheart, after graduating in 1992, and they lived a normal life for 20 years.
 They raised three children as he ran a successful insurance company in Southern California.

-But things took a turn around 2013, when he began to lose control of his emotions, according to the lawsuit.
+But things took a downturn around 2013 when he began to lose control of his emotions, the lawsuit said.
 He became angry, confused and depressed.
 He drank heavily.
-He told a doctor he forgot entire days.
+He told a doctor days would go by without him being able to recall what happened.

 Attorneys for Gee said that CTE, which is found in athletes and military veterans who suffered repetitive brain injuries, was an indirect cause of death because head trauma has been shown to promote substance abuse.

+“Rarely do you find CTE on a death certificate,” attorney Justin Shrader said.

-Stute said the wrongful death case was about what caused Gee's death and not whether CTE exists, which he said is still a hypothesis.
+Stute said the wrongful death case was about what caused Gee's death and not whether CTE exists.
+NCAA experts said CTE was still a hypothesis.

-After years of denials, the NFL acknowledged in 2016 that BU’s research showed a link between football and CTE.
+After years of denials, the NFL acknowledged in 2016 that BU’s research showed a link between football.
 The league agreed to settle head injury cases covering 20,000 retired players providing up to $4 million for a death involving CTE.
 It’s expected to exceed $1.4 billion in payouts over 65 years for six qualifying conditions.

 In 2016, the NCAA agreed to settle a class-action concussion lawsuit, paying $70 million to monitor former college athletes' medical conditions, $5 million toward medical research, and payments of up to $5,000 toward individual players claiming injuries.